DaveMielke/NBP/b2g/doc/UserInterface/Reference/actions.rst

 .. |RemoteDisplay| replace:: Switch to `the remote braille display`_.
 .. |RemoveDiacriticalMark| replace:: Remove a diacritical mark from the previous character.
 .. |RemoveShortcut| replace:: Remove a shortcut from `the home screen`_.
-.. |ResetSettings| replace:: Reset the B2G settings to their default values.
+.. |ResetSettings| replace:: Reset the user interface settings to their default values.
-.. |RestoreSettings| replace:: Restore the B2G settings to their most recently saved values.
+.. |RestoreSettings| replace:: Restore the user interface settings to their most recently saved values.
 .. |ReversePanningOff| replace:: Turn off `reverse panning mode`_.
 .. |ReversePanningOn| replace:: Turn on `reverse panning mode`_.
-.. |SaveSettings| replace:: Save the current B2G settings.
+.. |SaveSettings| replace:: Save the current user interface settings.
 .. |SayAfter| replace:: Speak from the start of the braille display to the end of the screen element.
 .. |SayAll| replace:: Speak all of the screen element.
 .. |SayBefore| replace:: Speak from the start of the screen element to the start of the braille display.